G Suite Known Issues

 See the Google Slides Help Center.

 How we define a Known Issue

-We work on isolating and fixing every product issue that we're aware of, some of which may not but listed here.
-Known Issues are characterized by the following:
+We work on isolating and fixing every product issue that we're aware of.
+Some issues might not be listed here.
+We characterize known Issues as follows:

 - We can consistently reproduce an unexpected behavior.

 - Engineers are actively working towards a fix to correct the behavior.